pyinfra-dev/pyinfra/docs/inventory-data.rst

     pyinfra inventory.py OPERATIONS...

 ..
 Note::
-    In addition to the groups defined in the inventory, all the hosts are added to a group with the name ame of the inventory file (eg ``production.py`` becomes ``production``).
+    In addition to the groups defined in the inventory, all the hosts are added to a group with the name of the inventory file (eg ``production.py`` becomes ``production``).

 Limiting inventory at runtime
 -----------------------------